Siebel Loyalty Administration Guide > Getting Started with Siebel Loyalty > Configuring Siebel Loyalty >

-- If the Points Precision user property has the default value of zero, this reward is rounded to 1 point.
+- If the Points Precision user property has the default value of zero, then this reward is rounded to 1 point.

-- If the Points Precision user property is set to one, this reward is rounded to 1.3 points.
+- If the Points Precision user property is set to one, then this reward is rounded to 1.3 points.

-- If the Points Precision user property is set to seven, this reward is rounded to 1.3457149 points.
+- If the Points Precision user property is set to seven, then this reward is rounded to 1.3457149 points.

 - Points Precision Override for QF.
 This user property allows you to round qualifying points to integers, even if you have used the Points Precision user property to round points to a decimal value.
 To override the Points Precision user property for qualifying points, set this user property to Y. If this user property is not defined or is set to N, then qualifying points will be rounded in the same way as other points, based on the Points Precision user property.